Jack Stevens (footballer, born 1997): Oxford United

-He made his debut for Oxford United in a 2–1 win over Charlton Athletic on 19 April 2019, coming on as a substitute in the 54th-minute after Eastwood had been sent off; the Oxford United website described how he made a "miracle save" as the game drew to a close.
+He made his debut for Oxford United in a 2–1 win over Charlton Athletic on 19 April 2019, coming on as a substitute in the 54th minute after Eastwood had been sent off; the Oxford United website described how he made a "miracle save" as the game drew to a close.
 He started the 3–2 win at Shrewsbury Town three days later, before dropping to the bench as Eastwood was restored to the starting eleven.
 He signed a one-year contract extension in March 2020 after impressing towards the end of the 2019–20 season.

 Stevens earned a start against Ipswich Town at the Kassam Stadium on 1 December 2020 and kept a clean sheet in a 0–0 draw.
-On 2 April 2021, police were called to the Stadium of Light after Stevens was allegedly headbutted at half-time during Oxford United’s 3–1 defeat to Sunderland.
+On 2 April 2021, police were called to the Stadium of Light after Stevens was allegedly headbutted at half-time during Oxford United's 3–1 defeat to Sunderland.
 The club later confirmed that they would not be pursuing further police action.
 He ended the 2020–21 season with 40 appearances to his name, helping Oxford to a sixth-place finish and a play-off semi-final defeat to Blackpool.
 He was named as the club's Young Player of the Year.
 He featured 30 times in the 2021–22 campaign as Oxford posted an eighth-place finish.
 He missed three months of the season after suffering a severe bout of glandular fever.

 On 11 August 2022, Stevens signed a contract extension with Oxford United until the summer of 2025.
 The same day, he was loaned to League One rivals Port Vale until the end of the 2022–23 season, as United manager Karl Robinson looked to play new signing Edward McGinty.
 Vale manager Darrell Clarke started Stevens ahead of the club's number one Aidan Stone in the goalless draw with Bolton Wanderers at Vale Park just two days later.
+Stevens remained the preferred choice in goal until he was dropped in February, and then in a surprise appearance on Good Friday he dropped the ball into his own net in a 3–0 defeat at Accrington Stanley.